Fantasy football: Six must-start QBs for Week 9

 Kirk Cousins is another high-end QB1 play this week.
 My list of six must-start quarterbacks also features some streaming options or injury fill-ins.

 Lamar Jackson, Patrick Mahomes, Fields, Tua Tagovailoa and Justin Herbert make up the Top 5 of my weekly rankings.
-Rodgers, Cousins, Josh Allen, Jalen Hurts and Joe Burrow also are inside my Top 10.
+Rodgers, Cousins, Josh Allen, Joe Burrow and Geno Smith also are inside my Top 10.

 Dak Prescott, Jacoby Brissett, Russell Wilson, Daniel Jones, Jimmy Garoppolo and Kenny Pickett should be benched or dropped due to Week 9 byes for the Dallas Cowboys, Cleveland Browns, Denver Broncos, New York Giants, San Francisco 49ers and Pittsburgh Steelers.